 I am not comfortable with a lot of things.

-I am not comfortable with, yes, the privilege that I experience, in all my white feminism.
+I am not comfortable with the privilege that I experience as a white woman.
 I am working to be more aware of it and to destroy it.